 How long after your injury at work do you have to start your claim for compensation?

-Click work injury claim / worker compensation insurance to learn about the insurance that will pay compensation for a “work injury claim” made against your employer.
+See our worker compensation insurance article to learn about your employer’s insurance that will pay you compensation for work injuries.